Scouse: International recognition

 Scouse is highly distinguishable from other English dialects.
 Because of this international recognition, Keith Szlamp made a request to IANA on 16 September 1996 to make it a recognised Internet dialect.
 After citing a number of references, the application was accepted on 25 May 2000 and now allows Internet documents that use the dialect to be categorised as Scouse by using the language tag "en-Scouse".

-Scouse has also become well known as the accent of The Beatles, an international cultural phenomenon.
-While the members of the band are famously from Liverpool, their accents have more in common with the older Lancashire-like Liverpool dialect found in the southern suburbs; the accent has evolved into Scouse since the 1960s, mostly in the centre and northern areas of the city, with some identifying the improvement of air quality as a potential factor.
+Scouse has also become well-known globally as the accent of the Beatles.
+While the members of the band are famously from Liverpool, their accents have more in common with the older Lancashire-like Liverpool dialect found in the southern suburbs; the accent has evolved into Scouse since the 1960s.

+The four Gospels of the New Testament have been published as The Gospels in Scouse.
+This was translated by Dick Williams and Frank Shaw.